Medial retropharyngeal lymph nodes

 Definition

-The medial retropharyngeal lymph nodes are placed against the pharyngeal muscles, medial to the stylohyoid muscle or its equivalent.
-They are present in all species and are usually large (except in humans).
+The medial retropharyngeal lymph nodes are located on the dorsomedial pharyngeal wall, medial to the stylohyoid muscle or its equivalent.
+Generally voluminous, they are present in reduced numbers in all species (except humans), in the form of a main, constant lymph node and sometimes one or more small, secondary, variable lymph nodes.

 References